Published: Sunday 12 December 2021

 The following is an example of setting all string properties to have a maximum length of 300 characters.

 public class EfCoreDbContext : DbContext

 Once we've set this up, we then need to add a migration for it.
 The migration will update all our string property to ensure that those columns have a maximum length of 300 characters.

 Afterwards, it's a case of updating the database, either through migration bundles or by running the

 Of course, if we have explicitly defined a convention for a particular property in an entity, this will take precedence over anything in the

 Check out our video where we showcase these EF Core 6 updates in action:

-In addition, if you can download the source code to try out these EF Core 6 updates for yourself.
+In addition, if you can download the code example to try out these EF Core 6 updates for yourself.